bors-ng/bors-ng.github.io/tos.md

 operating with the [bors](https://github.com/apps/bors) app account on GitHub and <https://app.bors.tech/>.
 In classic contract convention, it'll be referred to as "The Service".
 Any usage or participation of The Service will constitute acceptance of this agreement.

+The Service will go away by 2024.
+If You want to continue using it, either follow the instructions to self-host it at [getting started](/getting-started/), or switch to GitHub's native Merge Queue.

 By the way, the people operating The Service ("We"/"Us") can't absolve the person who interacts with The Service ("You") of [GitHub's terms of service].